drbean/curriculum/speaking/test/general/slides.md

 A struggling student:

 * Tries hard
-* Does all homework
+* Does homework
-* In class each week
+* Accesses course each week
-* Performs _badly_ on TOEIC practice test Week 9, 18
+* Performs _badly_ on TOEIC practice tests

 ⇒ A good grade